Early Education and Support Division

 The CDE CDMIS Web page contains detailed instructions, examples, answers to frequently asked questions and related information to assist contractors.
 Additionally, when using the system there are detailed help screens so that users can quickly identify how to complete the various reporting requirements.
 Periodically, CDMIS staff issues “CDMIS Updates” that provide important information about system improvements and features as well as clarification of how to report specific program-related issues.
 Agencies are encouraged to regularly check for new CDMIS Updates when they enter the system each month to upload data; an archive of all CDMIS updates is located on the CDE Child Development Contractor Information Web page.
 The CDMIS staff is available to assist contractors via telephone and e-mail.
 Questions regarding the completion of the CDD-801A may be directed to CDMIS staff at 916-445-1907 or by e-mail at email@example.com.

 The amended eligibility and need regulations can be found at the CDE Laws, Regulations and Requirements Web page.
-If you have any questions regarding this subject, please contact your assigned Child Development Field Services Consultant, or contact the Child Development Division at 916-322-6233.
+If you have any questions regarding this subject, please contact your assigned Child Development Field Services Consultant, or contact the Early Education and Support Division at 916-322-6233.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California Education Code Section 33308.5.